AliZad64/FacebookFix/README.md

 ## How to use

-Replace `facebook.com` with `fix-facebook.azurewebsite.net` to show Facebook embeds.
+Replace `facebook.com` with `vxfacebook.live` to show Facebook embeds.

 ## Report a bug